smartkrishna/safetyppedetection/README.md

 There have been various accidents in construction sites, due to the lack of safety equipments for workers.
 The aim of this project was to detect PPE on a worker, which can be further used for tracking and triggerring alarm (safety monitoring) in future.
 We use the dataset provided by Roboflow on [**Construction Site Safety Image Dataset**](https://universe.roboflow.com/roboflow-universe-projects/construction-site-safety).

-For easier use the dataset is already uploaded here: [**Kaggle Dataset**](https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow).

 The dataset consists of 2801 image samples with labels in YoloV8 format.
 These images are split into `train: 2605`, `valid: 114` and `test: 82` sets.
 Each folder consists of `images` and `labels` folders.